 The process of making Swiss Cheese involves certain natural bacteria consuming the lactic acid in the cheese and releasing carbon dioxide gas, which slowly forms the bubbles that create the perfectly round holes that characterize Swiss cheese.
 Cheese experts often refer to these holes as “eyes.”

 Why Ohio Swiss Cheese is Better

 This is often debated, but generally the larger the eyes, the more pronounced the flavor of the cheese.
-The reason for this is that the conditions that provide the ideal flavor, longer aging at higher temperatures, are also the ideal conditions for the enzymes and bacteria to create larger eyes.
+The reason for this is the conditions that provide the ideal flavor.
+Longer aging at higher temperatures is the ideal condition for the enzymes and bacteria to create larger eyes.
 This poses a problem for makers of pre-sliced Swiss cheese.
 Cheese with large eyes doesn’t slice well, sometimes coming apart in mechanical slicers.
 This costs time and money and is one reason why US manufacturers usually produce a product less aged and flavorful than the Amish swiss cheese made in Northeastern Ohio.
 It is also essential that the milk used in making the cheese comes from specific types of cows that graze in specific grasses.
 All of those elements are present in Holmes County Ohio, and the milk is provided by local Amish farmers who do not give their cows hormones or antibiotics or add preservatives to the milk.
 The result is a Swiss cheese that tastes as good, if not better than the original Emmentaler that is imported from Switzerland, at approximately 1/3 the price.